dh256git/project27/dancyclopedia/cookbook/pastas/_posts/2020-12-30-cottage-cheese-pasta-bake.md

 additional:
   - name: Pasta with cottage cheese and bacon
     link: http://allrecipes.co.uk/recipe/22201/pasta-with-cottage-cheese-and-bacon.aspx
+time: Takes as long as it takes.
+serves: Make sure to share, and buy for your pals.
 ---

 Let's see how to cook your chosen dish.